 - Your Soup/Tea Sieve

-- A stick of butter yields about 1/2 cup of ghee.
+- A couple sticks of butter yields about ½ cup of ghee.
 You can make as much as you want, adjusting the boiling time in the recipe.

 - Any kind of spices or dried herbs can be mixed in to make add a robust flavor.
 You can alternatively add whole spices during boiling for a mellowed down flavor.